TeddyCho/TeddyCho.github.io/_posts/2015-07-28-exchange-competition.md

     }
   </style>
 # Tasks
-> Using NYSE Trades and Quotes (TAQ) data for a representative sample of stocks, find the exchange market shares based on stock, time of day, and date.
+> Find how exchange volume shares relate on prior shares and other exchanges' volume shares.

-# Correlations of Exchange Shares in Time Buckets
+# Correlations of Exchange Shares in Business Intervals

+In the following analysis, trades were partitioned into intervals based on trading activity.
+These intervals are called <em>business intervals</em>.

+Trades were grouped sequentially in blocks of <em>n</em> trades.

 When studying the way exchange shares moved over time, we began with some filtering conditions to look at an uneventful, representative sample of regular trading (e.g., away from open/close, holidays).

 In this analysis, time buckets with zero volume traded were discarded; time buckets between which no trades happened were considered to be adjacent.